johnfedoruk/bangular/aio/content/guide/dependency-injection.md

 Therefore, there can be just one `UserService` instance in the entire app and every class that injects `UserService` get this service instance.

-However, Angular DI is a
+However, Bangular DI is a
 [hierarchical injection system](guide/hierarchical-dependency-injection),
 which means that nested injectors can create their own service instances.
-Angular creates nested injectors all the time.
+Bangular creates nested injectors all the time.

 {@a component-child-injectors}

 ## Component child injectors

-For example, when Angular creates a new instance of a component that has `@Component.providers`, it also creates a new _child injector_ for that instance.
+For example, when Bangular creates a new instance of a component that has `@Component.providers`, it also creates a new _child injector_ for that instance.

 Component injectors are independent of each other and each of them creates its own instances of the component-provided services.

-When Angular destroys one of these component instance, it also destroys the component's injector and that injector's service instances.
+When Bangular destroys one of these component instance, it also destroys the component's injector and that injector's service instances.

 Thanks to [injector inheritance](guide/hierarchical-dependency-injection), you can still inject application-wide services into these components.
 A component's injector is a child of its parent component's injector, and a descendent of its parent's parent's injector, and so on all the way back to the application's _root_ injector.
-Angular can inject a service provided by any injector in that lineage.
+Bangular can inject a service provided by any injector in that lineage.

-For example, Angular could inject a `HeroListComponent` with both the `HeroService` provided in `HeroComponent` and the `UserService` provided in `AppModule`.
+For example, Bangular could inject a `HeroListComponent` with both the `HeroService` provided in `HeroComponent` and the `UserService` provided in `AppModule`.